-1. Eighty% of the Public’s Ford dealerships needed to meet Ford’s performance standards.
+1. 80% of the Public’s Ford dealerships needed to meet Ford’s performance standards.

 2. Could now not make an acquisition that would result in owning Ford or Lincoln Mercury dealerships with sales exceeding five% of the full Ford or general Lincoln Mercury retail income of latest motors in the United States for the preceding calendar year.

-Four.
-Could no longer acquire additional Ford dealerships in a Ford-described market vicinity if such an acquisition would bring about the Public owning multiple Ford dealership in a marketplace having a total of 3 or much less Ford dealerships or owning greater than 25% of the Ford dealerships in a marketplace having a complete of four or greater Ford dealerships.
-An identical marketplace location restrict applies for Lincoln Mercury dealerships.
+4. Could no longer acquire additional Ford dealerships in a Ford-described market vicinity if such an acquisition brought about the Public owning multiple Ford dealership in a marketplace having a total of 3 or much fewer Ford dealerships or owning greater than 25% of the Ford dealerships in a marketplace having a complete of four or greater Ford dealerships.
+An identical marketplace location restriction applies for Lincoln-Mercury dealerships.